-Optional Redemption\
+Redemption

-The Bonds maturing on or before August 1, 20\\ are not subject to redemption prior to maturity.
-The Bonds maturing on or after August 1, 20\\ are subject to redemption prior to maturity, at the option of the District, in whole or in part among maturities on such basis as shall be designated by the District and by lot within a maturity, from any available source of funds, on August 1, 20\\, or on any date thereafter, at a price equal to 100% of the principal amount thereof, without premium, together with accrued interest thereon to the redemption date.
+Optional Redemption\.
+The Refunding Bonds maturing on or before August 1, 20\ are not subject to redemption prior to their respective maturity dates.
+Refunding Bonds maturing on or after August 1, 20\\, shall be subject to redemption at the option of the District on any date prior to their respective maturity dates as a whole or in part, in a manner designated by the District and, absent any such designation, pro rata among maturities and by lot within a maturity, from moneys provided by the District, in each case on and after August 1, 20\\, at a redemption price equal to the principal amount of the Refunding Bonds to be redeemed, plus accrued interest to the date of redemption, without premium.